timkatje/VS2017OfflineCleanupUtil/README.md

 # VS2017OfflineSetupUtility
-This utility allow deletion of old version Visual Studio 2017 Offline Setup files and folder
+This utility allows for the deletion of outdated Visual Studio 2017 Offline Setup files and folders

-You can download and run the program your self or just download the "bin" folder and run "VS2017OfflineSetupUtility.exe" from "Release" folder.
+You can download and compile the program yourself, or just download the "bin\Release" folder and run "VS2017OfflineCleanupUtil.exe."

+Simply follow the instructions inside the application to remove the outdated files from your offline installation directories.